 Breakdown of protein during cheese aging could also have positive effects on blood pressure.
 Angiotensin-converting enzyme (ACE) is an enzyme in the human body that constricts blood vessels and increases blood pressure.
 Inhibition of this enzyme has a positive effect on hypertension.
 Much research has been done over the years regarding peptides that inhibit ACE, and many ACE-inhibitors have been found in food products.
 Cheese is one of these products.
 Two very potent ACE-Inhibiting peptides; valyl-prolyl-proline and isoleucyl-prolyl-proline are common amino acid sequences in cheese proteins.
 L. Helveticus (a lactic acid bacteria used in cheesemaking) has the potential to release these sequences in cheese.
 ACE-inhibiting peptides have been found in Gouda4, Manchego5, Roncal, Cabrales6, and others.

 A third advantage of certain cheese peptides is the ability to act as an antioxidant.
 Antioxidants are chemicals that neutralize free radicals.
 Free radicals are formed when an atom or molecule gains or loses an electron.
 These charged atoms/molecules go on to damage different parts of human cells.
 It’s possible that the damage will lead to health complications or cancer.
 Cheese peptides found in cheddar2 are able to act as antioxidants.
 It’s also been discovered that different milk-derived peptides provide antioxidant properties7.
 It is very likely that these antioxidant-peptides are common among different cheese varieties.
+These antioxidant benefits are similar to the properties one might find in CBD oils in the UK that have been purported to reduce oxidative stress and prevent heart damage.

 It is becoming clear that the peptides formed by protein breakdown during cheese aging have beneficial health effects.
 Cheese peptides can be antioxidants, they can lower blood pressure, and they can fight disease.
 As more research comes out on this subject, our views on cheese and health might change.